richard-unterberg/classmatejs/README.md

 # @classmatejs

 Styled components for class names.
-Today this repo ships the stable React and Solid adapters while the shared core/factory work remains on hold.
+For React and SolidJS.

 ## 🚩 Transform this